FWU-DE/fwu-kc-extensions/whitelist-authenticator/README.md

 <img src="../docs/whitelist/06_configure_whitelist.png" width="70%"/>

-8. Enter an alias for the config entry
+8. Overwrite the parameter name for the IdP hint if needed
 9. Enter whitelist (JSON-Structure)
 10. Click Button `Save` to save your changes